algosup/2024-2025-project-2-serious-game-team-8/.github/ISSUE_TEMPLATE/app_design_review_template.md

 - [ ] Does the design align with the described game mechanics and objectives?
 - [ ] Are the elements (e.g., buttons, progress bars) relevant and functional for the gameplay?
-- [ ] Are there any inconsistencies between the mockup and the functional specifications?
+- [ ] Is the mockup free of inconsistencies with the functional specifications?

 #### **Responsiveness and Adaptability**